-The training year begins on July 1st and it is expected that by October, each intern will be delivering approximately 16 to 18 hours of direct clinical service per week.
-Another four to five hours will be spent in supervision, and an additional four to six hours are devoted to seminars/meetings.
-Further time is spent writing evaluation and progress notes, preparing for treatment and collaborating with relevant collateral contacts.
-The program is designed to occupy forty hours per week of a intern's time, although some interns report investing added time conducting literature searches and reading articles about particular diagnostic assessment procedures, treatments, or clinical conditions; completing reports and other paperwork; or attending special meetings, resulting in approximately a forty-five hour weekly involvement.
+The training year begins on July 1st, and it is expected that by October, each intern will be delivering approximately 16 to 18 hours of direct clinical service per week.
+Another four to six hours will be spent in supervision, and an additional four to six hours are devoted to seminars associated with the internship program, department, and specific rotations.
+Additional time is generally required for consultation with treatment teams, referral sources, community agencies, schools, and co-therapists.
+The program is designed to occupy 40 hours per week of an intern's time, although interns report investing some extra time writing evaluation and progress notes, preparing for treatment, attending special meetings as needed, and/or conducting literature searches and reading articles about particular diagnostic assessment procedures, treatments, or clinical conditions.